-Early treatment for HIV slows damage to immune system and reduces risk of transmissionJanuary 16th, 2013 in HIV & AIDS /
+Early treatment for HIV slows damage to immune system and reduces risk of transmissionJanuary 16, 2013 in Medicine & Health / HIV & AIDS

 A 48-week course of antiretroviral medication taken in the early stages of HIV infection slows the damage to the immune system and delays the need for long term treatment, according to research published today in the New England Journal of Medicine (1).
 However, the delay was only marginally longer than the time already spent on treatment.